mech/Notes/Database/elasticsearch.md

 # Elasticsearch

+Dedicated masters is a MUST.
+3 nodes at least.
+Keep your indices balanced, not balanced cluster can lead to instability.
+When in AWS, spread between availability zones.

 * Full-text search + Analytics + Distributed = Elasticsearch
 * Near real-time GET request
 * Not just good at search engine.
 Also a powerful analytics engine.